Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Methodology

 \subsection{Evaluation Pipeline for Audio-Based Data}

 The proposed evaluation pipeline for audio-based data, as illustrated in Figure~\ref{fig:pipeline}, begins with raw audio inputs.
-These audio samples can be directly provided to the model, or first transcribed into text using the Whisper Large-V3 model.
-In addition, the pipeline supports integrating both modalities—raw audio and transcribed text—together.
+These audio samples can be directly provided to the model or first transcribed into text using the Whisper Large-V3 model.
+In addition, the pipeline supports integrating both modalities—raw audio and transcribed text.
 After determining the preferred input format (audio only, text only, or a combination of both), a prompt engineering step is conducted.
 Here, carefully crafted task-specific prompts guide the model toward binary classification, severity classification, or multi-label classification tasks.
 These prompts are designed to ensure that the model receives clear instructions, aligned with the chosen input modality or modalities.

-Once the input (audio, transcription, or both) is combined with the tailored prompts, the resulting prompt is passed to large language models (LLMs) for evaluation.
-This approach enables the assessment of the model’s zero-shot capabilities—evaluating how well it can perform classification tasks without prior fine-tuning or preprocessing.
-By examining LLM responses across different modalities and tasks, this pipeline provides insights into the model’s inherent ability to generalize, adapt, and accurately interpret a variety of input formats and instructions.
+Once the input (audio, transcription, or both) is combined with the tailored prompts, the resulting prompt is passed to LLMs for evaluation.
+This approach enables the assessment of the model’s zero-shot capabilities, evaluating how well it can perform classification tasks without prior fine-tuning or preprocessing.
+By examining LLM responses across different modalities and functions, this pipeline provides insights into the model’s inherent ability to generalize, adapt, and accurately interpret a variety of input formats and instructions.

 In this setup, all 275 samples from the E-DAIC dataset are used in their entirety as a test set, ensuring a comprehensive evaluation of model performance.
-By comparing models across modalities— raw audio, transcribed text, and combined inputs —the evaluation highlights which modality performs better under specific conditions and tasks.
+By comparing models across modalities—raw audio, transcribed text, and combined inputs—the evaluation highlights which modality performs better under specific conditions and tasks.
 This methodology helps identify optimal configurations and provides valuable insights into how the models adapt to varying input formats and task requirements.